Nun-z/XboxRetailModeAppGuideLegacy/README.md

 **3.1.16.**  Click on the topmost radio button next to the text containing your app's name.
 Then, click on the "next" button.

 **3.1.17.**  Click on the checkbox for "automatically increment" and uncheck all checkboxes that are not related to the x64 configuration.
+Make sure the middle drop-down menu is set to ReleaseANGLE.

 **3.1.18.**  Uncheck the checkbox for "generate artifacts to validate..."